 HLM Architects have had three of their projects shortlisted in four categories in the 2022 Offsite Awards.

-“It is a great achievement for our team to have three projects shortlisted in four categories at the Offsite Awards.”
+“It is a great achievement for our team to have been shortlisted again for multiple Offsite Awards and demonstrates the success of our implementation of MMC and Offsite initiatives.”

 Dinton Activity Centre has been shortlisted in both the Best Use of Volumetric Technology and Commercial Project of the Year category, HMP Five Wells has been shortlisted in the Infrastructure Project of the Year Category and finally, (PBBS) Demonstrator has been shortlisted for the Product Innovation award.